Lillian Hellman: 1960s

 Toys in the Attic opened on Broadway on February 25, 1960, and ran for 464 performances.
 It received a Tony Award nomination for Best Play.
 In this family drama set in New Orleans, money, marital infidelity, and revenge end in a woman's disfigurement.
 Hellman had no hand in the screenplay, which altered the drama's tone and exaggerated the characterizations, and the resulting film received bad reviews.
 Later that year she was elected a Fellow of the American Academy of Arts and Sciences.

-A second film version of The Children's Hour, less successful both with critics and at the box office, appeared in 1961 under that title, but Hellman played no role in the screenplay, having withdrawn from the project following Hammett's death in 1961.
-In the 1961 version of The Children's Hour, however, despite the continued existence of the Motion Picture Production Code, the lead characters (played by Audrey Hepburn and Shirley MacLaine) were explicitly accused of lesbianism.
+A second film version of The Children's Hour, less successful both with critics and at the box office, appeared in 1961 under that title, but Hellman played no role in the screenplay, having withdrawn from the project after Hammett died in 1961.
+But in the 1961 version of The Children's Hour, despite the continued existence of the Motion Picture Production Code, the lead characters (played by Audrey Hepburn and Shirley MacLaine) were explicitly accused of lesbianism.

-In 1961, Brandeis University awarded her its Creative Arts Medal for outstanding lifetime achievement and the women's division of the Albert Einstein College of Medicine at Yeshiva University gave her its Achievement Award.
-The following year, in December 1962, Hellman was elected a member of the American Academy of Arts and Letters and inducted at a May 1963 ceremony.
+In 1961, Brandeis University awarded Hellman its Creative Arts Medal for outstanding lifetime achievement and the women's division of the Albert Einstein College of Medicine at Yeshiva University gave her its Achievement Award.
+In December 1962, Hellman was elected a member of the American Academy of Arts and Letters.
+She was inducted at a May 1963 ceremony.

 Another play, My Mother, My Father, and Me, proved unsuccessful when it was staged in March 1963.
 It closed after 17 performances.
 Hellman adapted it from Burt Blechman's novel How Much?

-Hellman wrote another screenplay in 1965 for The Chase, starring Marlon Brando, based on a play and novel by Horton Foote.
-Although Hellman received sole credit for the screenplay, she worked from an earlier treatment, and producer Sam Spiegel made additional changes and altered the sequence of scenes.
+In 1965, Hellman wrote the screenplay for The Chase, starring Marlon Brando, based on a play and novel by Horton Foote.
+Although she received sole credit for the screenplay, she worked from an earlier treatment, and producer Sam Spiegel made additional changes and altered the sequence of scenes.
 In 1966, she edited a collection of Hammett's stories, The Big Knockover.
 Her introductory profile of Hammett was her first exercise in memoir writing.

-Hellman wrote a reminiscence of gulag-survivor Lev Kopelev, husband of her translator in Russia during 1944, to serve as the introduction to his anti-Stalinist memoirs, To Be Preserved Forever, which appeared in 1976.
+Hellman wrote a reminiscence of gulag survivor Lev Kopelev, husband of her translator in Russia during 1944, to serve as the introduction to his anti-Stalinist memoir, To Be Preserved Forever, which appeared in 1976.
 In February 1980, she, John Hersey, and Norman Mailer wrote to Soviet authorities to protest retribution against Kopelev for his defense of Soviet dissident Andrei Sakharov.
-Hellman was a long-time friend of author Dorothy Parker and served as her literary executor after her death in 1967.
+Hellman was a longtime friend of author Dorothy Parker and served as her literary executor after her death in 1967.

-Hellman published her first volume of memoirs that touched upon her political, artistic, and social life, An Unfinished Woman: A Memoir, in 1969, for which she received the U.S. National Book Award in category Arts and Letters, which was an award category from 1964 to 1976.
+Hellman published her first volume of memoirs, An Unfinished Woman: A Memoir, in 1969.
+It touches on her political, artistic, and social life, and received the U.S. National Book Award in Arts and Letters, which was an award category from 1964 to 1976.